How You Can Boost Audience Engagements With Twitter Spaces

 These metrics usually follow after generating leads, converting the site visitors to leads, and eventually turning leads to customers.
 This includes the conversion rate, which refers to the number of visitors who took action on a page after clicking a link in your post.

-Downloads or app installation rates increase when someone visits your site and installs or downloads something from that site on that same day.
+1. Downloads or installs.
+Downloads or app installs increase when someone visits your site and installs or downloads something from that site on that same day.
 It is a challenge to have your customers download or install your apps or contents like e-books or whitepapers though, as there are lots of contents and apps out there.

 Want to increase your downloads for your apps?
 Learn more about the 12 mobile app development best practices every developer must know.